multi-arch/community/teps/0161-set-podtemplate-in-tasks.md

 - Is the problem being solved an authoring-time or runtime-concern?
 Is the proposed feature at the appropriate level authoring or runtime?
 -->

+A related feature is the ability to set podTemplate in Pipeline.TaskRunSpecs and on TaskRuns themselves.

 ### Simplicity